-- 1. Assert: itrNextObj is an Object that implemented the ItrResult interface. - 2.
-Let genContext be the running execution context. - 3.
-Assert; genContext is the execution context of a generator. - 4.
-Let generator be the value of the Generator component of genContext. - 5.
-Set the value of generator's [[GeneratorState]] internal data property to "suspendedYield". - 6.
-Remove genContext from the execution context stack and restore the execution context that is at the top of the execution context stack as the running execution context. - the execution context stack as the running execution context.7.
-Set the code evaluation state of genContext such that when evaluation is resumed with a Completion resumptionValue the following steps will be performed: - a.
-Return resumptionValue. - b.
-NOTE: This returns to the evaluation of the YieldExpression production that originally called this abstradt operation. - Resume the suspended evaluation of gContext using NormalCompletion(value) as the result of the operation that suspended it.
-Let result be the value returned by the resumed computation. - Assert: When we return here, gContext has already been removed from the execution context stack and methodContext is the currently running execution context. - 10.
+- Assert: itrNextObj is an Object that implemented the ItrResult interface.
+1 - 2 Let genContext be the running execution context. - 3.
+Assert: genContext is the execution context of a generator. - 4.
+Let generator be the value of the Generator component of genContext. - Set the value of generator's [[GeneratorState]] internal data property to "suspendedYield".
+5 - Remove genContext from the execution context stack and restore the execution context that is at the top of 6. the execution context stack as the running execution context. - 7.
+Set the code evaluation state of genContext such that when evaluation is resumed with a Completion resumptionValue the following steps will be performed: - Return resumptionValue. a. - b.
+NOTE: This returns to the evaluation of the YieldExpression production that originally called this abstract operation.
+Resume the suspended evaluation of genContext using NormalCompletion(value) as the result of the operation that 8. suspended it.
+Let result be the value returned by the resumed computation. - Assert: When we return here, genContext has already been removed from the execution context stack and the 9 currently running execution context is the context that most recently resumed execution of generator. - 10.
 Return NormalCompletion(itrNextObj). - 11.
-NOTE: This returns to the evaluation of the operation that had most previously resumed evaluation of gContext.
+NOTE: This returns to the evaluation of the operation that had most previously resumed evaluation of genContext.